-The delegation finished the documentation of the Bolekhiv (Bolechów) cemetery and undertook the complete documentation of the cemetery in Tovste (Tluste).
-In addition, Jewish sites in Ivano-Frankivsk (Stanislawow), Tluste and Chortkiv (Czortkow).
+(Bolechów) cemetery and undertook the Bolekhiv The delegation finished the documentation of the (Tluste).
+In addition, Jewish sites in Tovste complete documentation of the cemetery in Ivano-Frankivsk (Stanislawow), Tluste and Chortkiv (Czortkow).

 The cemetery in Bolechow (see the report on the delegation's activity there from 2013) was discovered to be one of the most important Jewish sites in Eastern Europe.
-Around 700 tombstones were discovered, photographed and documented during the work process (in addition to a similar thnumber documented by the previous year's delegation).
-Some of these stones dated back to the 18.
-A separate burial the century and the beginning of the 20 th century, while most were from the 19 section for plaque victims from the 1830s epidemic was also discovered.
+Around 700 tombstones were discovered, photographed and documented during the work process (in addition to a similar thoumber documented by the previous year's delegation).
+Some of these stones dated back to the 18 .
+A separate burial thought and the beginning of the 20 th century, while most were from the 19 section for plague victims from the 1830s epidemic was also discovered.